01 September 2018–01 January 2019

 |Accessibility||Has wheelchair access|

-Throughout the year, the gallery also hosts occasional temporary exhibitions.
+The gallery occasionally hosts temporary exhibitions.

 Plan your visit